Know your audience: specializing grounded language models with listener subtraction: Results

 \subsubsection{Non-contrastive reward}

 We next consider training with multiple listeners, but a non-contrastive reward.
 Namely, instead of optimizing for the difference in accuracy between listeners, we optimize directly for the difference in ALIGN match on the cued image.
 We call this approach ``non-contrastive'' as no distractor images are required.
-Details of training are provided in Appendix \ref{appx:noncontrastive-train}; results in Appendix \ref{appx:ablations}.
+See Appendix \ref{appx:noncontrastive-train} for details.

-We find that training in this setting does lead to some language specialization, but is worse than contrastive training in 3 out of 4 settings we consider.
-For the (unperturbed, crop) setting (Table \ref{tab:fmnist_crop_baseline}), we see a reduced use of the top-right keyword, but only a modest increase in the use of the bottom-left keyword compared to the contrastive reward training.
-For the (unperturbed, blur) setting (Table \ref{tab:fmnist_blur_baseline}), the non-contrastive reward actually outperforms the contrastive reward.
-The model specializes on using image-relevant keywords (70\% of the time), and stops using colors in a useful way (colors are still used, but it's always the same color as indicated by the diversity metric being 0, which provides no signal to the second listener).
-For the (unperturbed, grayscale) setting on both FMNIST and COCO, we observe strong specialization using the non-contrastive reward (as evidenced by low FMNIST keyword prevalence, and high color prevalence in Tables \ref{tab:fmnist_color_baseline}, \ref{tab:coco_baseline}).
-However, the captions in this case lose image relevance, as evidenced by significantly lower color diversity.
+Training in this setting does lead to some language specialization, but is worse than contrastive training in 3 out of 4 settings we consider.
+For the crop setting (Table \ref{tab:fmnist_crop_baseline}), we see a reduced use of the top-right keyword, but only a modest increase in the use of the bottom-left keyword compared to contrastive reward training.
+For the blur setting (Table \ref{tab:fmnist_blur_baseline}), the non-contrastive reward actually outperforms the contrastive reward.
+The model uses image-relevant keywords 70\% of the time, and stops using varied colors (but continues to mention a single color).
+For the grayscale setting on both FMNIST and COCO, we observe strong specialization using the non-contrastive reward (as evidenced by low FMNIST keyword prevalence, and high color prevalence in Tables \ref{tab:fmnist_color_baseline}, \ref{tab:coco_baseline}).
+However, the captions in this case lose image relevance, as evidenced by markedly lower color diversity.
 Qualitatively, we observe the model using the same color for each image (which achieves more reward than baseline, but is obviously not desirable).
-Thus, overall, we find that the contrastive reward is beneficial to encouraging specialization while retaining image relevance in this multi-listener setting.
+Thus, overall, we find that the contrastive reward encourages specialization while preserving image relevance in this multi-listener setting.